Living In A Bathtub for 30 Daze

 Danielle Daals, Living Like Lolita

-According to Danielle, there is a really good sanctuary plan for Lolita should she be released and that she wouldn't just be dumped back to the wild.
+According to Danielle, there was a really good sanctuary plan for Lolita should she be released and that she wouldn’t just be dumped back to the wild.
 Lolita would be transitioned into a sanctuary where she would be retrained how to hunt for herself before being released.

 When Danielle found out about Lolita and her sad, miserable, cruel life, she endeavored to sign every petition she could find in the fight for her freedom.
-She emailed Palace Entertainment numerous times, yet as no surprise they never replied.
-She kept up to date with legal proceedings, constantly getting her hopes risen in the anticipation that they were finally getting somewhere, only to have them quickly dashed, all because Palace Entertainment is too greedy to allow her to be freed.
+She emailed Palace Entertainment numerous times, yet as no surprise, they never replied.
+She kept up to date with legal proceedings, constantly getting her hopes risen in the anticipation that they were finally getting somewhere, only to have them quickly dashed, all because Palace Entertainment was too greedy to allow her to be freed.

 The one day she thought "Why doesn't someone do a demonstration and live in a bath tub for a while?
 That ought to gain awareness for her."
 The thought quickly raced to the back of her mind, as it sounded too crazy and impossible to give it any consideration.
-After all, she couldn't leave her child or husband.
-Her mother and father would never allow her to do such an outrageous thing!
-And besides she'd never get that length of time off work.
+After all, she couldn't leave her child or husband and her mother and father would never allow her to do such an outrageous thing!
+And besides she’d never get that length of time off work.
 No, it was just too crazy and impossible.
 She was actually hoping someone else would come up with the idea and do it themselves and even waited for this someone for quite a while.
-Until she realized, "I am someone!"
+Until she realized, “I am someone!”

 Pigs as Pets

 The very charismatic Debra Jo Chiapuzio is back to tell us about life with a pet pig.
 She says her dog thinks the swine is a yummy-treat.
 If you've ever considered a pig for a pet, you must hear this interview.